Durzo95/SuperheroStats/README.md

 # Hero Stats

-A simple website that displays 20 random heroe's and their information.
+A simple website that displays 20 random heroes and their information.

 The purpose of this site was to solidy the learning of: